-The spine consists of 24 vertebrae along the back that protect the spinal cord.
-In medical terminology, it is divided into regions that correspond to their position along the spinal cord as follows:
+Because the spine consists of 24 vertebrae along the back that protect the spinal cord, spondylolisthesis can occur anywhere along the spine.
+In medical terminology, the spine is divided into regions, which correspond to their positions along the spinal cord as follows:

-Degenerative spondylolisthesis is the most common form of the disorder, and is caused by aging and the natural wear and tear on the disks of the spine.
-The disks in between the vertebrae act as cushions, and as we age, they dry out and lose their ability to work as the spine’s natural shock absorbers.
-As the disk cartilage degenerates, a vertebra can slip forward or backward onto an adjacent vertebra.
+Degenerative spondylolisthesis is the most common form of the disorder and is caused by aging and the natural wearing and tearing on the discs of the spine.
+The discs in between the vertebrae act as cushions and, as you age, they dry out and lose their ability to work as the spine’s natural shock absorbers.
+As the disc cartilage degenerates, a vertebra can slip forward or backward onto an adjacent vertebra.

 Lower back pain, particularly after exercise or activity, is the most commonly reported symptom of spondylolisthesis.
 Other common symptoms include:

-The spine specialists at Mischer Neuroscience Associates utilize a variety of the most state-of-the-art equipment to diagnose spondylolisthesis, with advanced technology that can help locate the precise area where pain is occurring and why.
-Diagnostic tests may include an X-ray, MRI and CT scan.
+The spine specialists affiliated with Memorial Hermann Mischer Neurosciences utilize a variety of state-of-the-art equipment to diagnose spondylolisthesis, with advanced technology that can help locate the precise area where pain is occurring and why.
+Diagnostic tests may include:

 Treatment of spondylolisthesis depends upon a variety of factors, and most often, patients can be successfully treated without surgery.
-Spondylolisthesis is diagnosed by severity as Grades I–IV according to the degree of slippage, with Grade I being the most moderate and IV being the most severe.
+Spondylolisthesis is diagnosed by severity as Grades I–IV, with Grade I designated as the most moderate and IV the most severe, according to the degree of slippage.

 Please fill out the fields below, and we will contact you.